 As was mentioned above, the ideal temperature for mollies is between 72 and 78 degrees F. However, the temperature should also remain stable throughout the day.
 Drastic fluctuation will stress your mollies and the rest of the fish.

-For a stable temperature, I highly recommend checking the Cobalt Aquatics Flat Neo-Therm Heater (link to Amazon).
+For a stable temperature, I highly recommend checking the Cobalt Aquatics Neo-Therm Pro Aquarium Heater (link to Amazon).
 After trying multiple heaters, I can say that the Cobalt Aquatics is the only one you can trust to keep the water stable.
 I also reviewed it here.